FreeCAD/FreeCAD-documentation/wiki/Macro_3D_Printer_Workflow.md

                        # it will be reduced to delaiMax

     #To launch programs of your choice
+    #
     #Typically for example a home automation program,
     #turn on your printer or/and a light etc.
-        #Use the following syntax by adding after the line "# insert your lines here."
+    #Use the following syntax by adding after the line "# insert your lines here" a line
-    #   a line with this syntax (important: align the [ with the others):
+    #   with this syntax (important: align the [ with the others):
-    #  [ ['command to execute', 'param 1', param 2, ] ,'.extention','question to ask', waiting time],
+    #  [ ['command to execute', 'param 1', param 2, ] ,'.extension','question to ask', waiting time],
     # Details of the syntax :
     #  'command to execute' : the command you want to execute.
     #  'param 1, param 2,...' : if your program needs parameters.
-    #    These parameters will be taken into account only if extention=''.
+    #      These parameters will be taken into account only if extension=''.#
-    #
-    #  'extention': if not empty then the first parameter will be replaced by the name of
+    #  'extension': if not empty then the first parameter will be replaced by the name of
     #      your FreeCAD file but with this extension.
     #  'question to ask': the question to display in the dialog box
     #  time_wait : optional : nb of seconds to wait after execution
     #      allows for example to wait for the printer to start before asking it to heat the plate

-    #  Note the double \ in place of \ (because the special characters
+    #  Note in the examples below the double \ in place of \ (because the special characters
     #    must be preceded by an \ in python).
 Ditto for the apostrophe for example
     #  the lines in question are to be inserted further down after commands=[...
     #
     # Examples of possible launches:

     """
+    Launching a program :

-    To launche a program :
+      to launche a program without parameter
     [ ['calc.exe'                                         ] ,''    ,'Launch the calculator ?'],
-    [ ['C:\\WINDOWS\\system32\\mspaint.exe','dessin.jpg'  ] ,''    ,'Launch  Paint ?'          ],
+      to launche a program with a parameter (here : dessin.jpg) [ ['C:\\WINDOWS\\system32\\mspaint.exe','dessin.jpg'  ] ,''    ,'Launch  Paint ?'          ],
+      to launche a program with an extension parameter.
+If for example, the freecad project file name is 'mondessin.FCStd' and if you give '.stl' as extension, the program will be launched with as first parameter 'mondessin.stl' Here cura will be launched with the file 'modessin.stl' loaded :
     [ ['C:\\Program Files\\Ultimaker Cura 4.8.0\\Cura.exe'] ,'.stl','Launch  Cura ?'           ],
+      to load an url in firefox.
+Here, to launch octopi in firefox.
     [ ['C:\\Program Files\\Mozilla Firefox\\firefox.exe','https://octopi.local'],'','Launch Octoprint ?'],
         On linux:
     [ [   'firefox','https://octopi.local'                ] , ''   ,'Launch Octoprint ?'      ],

-    To launch a web page (here, a php program)
+    Launching a web page (here, a php script) :

     [ ['curl','http://pidomotique/connecte.php'           ] , ''   ,'Connect the printer ?'],
+    Launching an url using https but insecure
+    [ ['curl','https://pidomotique/connecte.php,'--insecure'] , ''   ,'Connect the printer ?'],
+    And if we want a delay of 10 seconds before the following program is executed: :
+    [ ['curl','https://pidomotique/connecte.php,'--insecure'] , ''   ,'Connect the printer ?',10],
-    Example of printer control via octoprint (if you have it...): temperature setting of the plate
+    Example of printer control via octoprint (f you have it...): send a G-code (see https://marlinfw.org/meta/gcode/ for others G-codes) here : temperature setting of the plate
     - Replace the XXX after X-Api-Key: by your API key (found in the octoprint parameters)
     - Replace http://octopi.local by the url with which you access octoprint
     - Change the value 050 in "M140 S050".
 S050 indicates that you need to heat to 50°.
          if you want 60°, replace S050 by S060
-    - 6 lines to copy after having adapted it:
+    - 2 lines to copy after having adapted it:
-      [
-          [  'curl','-H', 'Content-Type: application/json','-H', 'X-Api-Key: XXXXXXXXXXXXXXXXXXXXX', '-X', 'POST',
+      [  [  'curl','-H', 'Content-Type: application/json','-H', 'X-Api-Key: XXXXXXXXXXXXXXXXXXXXX', '-X', 'POST',
-                '-d {"command":"M140 S050"}','http://octopi.local/api/printer/command'
-          ]
-                , '','Warm up the printer plate ?'
+                '-d {"command":"M140 S050"}','http://octopi.local/api/printer/command' ] , '','Warm up the printer plate ?' ],
-      ],

     """